-CHEMISTRY Open to Grades: 11-12 Credit(s): 1 Course Number: 4030 Prerequisites: Algebra I or Honors Algebra I Notes: This course will count tow credits of science required
+CHEMISTRY Open to Grades: 11-12 Credit(s): 1 Course Number: 4030 Prerequisites: Algebra I or Honors Algebra I Notes: This course will count towards the 3 credits of science required for graduation college.

 This course is designed for the student who has demonstrated science achievement.
 The course demands excellent math abilities and study habits.
 This course emphasizes the principles of structure, matter - energy relationships, and the "mole" concept.
-This is a normal requirement for students anticipating entrance into college.
+This is a normal requirement for students anticipating entrance into